Durham High School for Girls: Leadership and staff

-The school is a Church of England foundation, whose current Principal is Simone Niblock.
-Mrs Niblock, who hails from Heywood in Lancashire, studied at both Oxford and Cambridge Universities.
-She has worked at girls' schools in Hertfordshire, Cheshire, Shropshire, Yorkshire and now Durham, where she arrived in September 2018.
+The school is a Church of England foundation, whose current Headmistress is Michelle Hill.

 Academic results

 Academic results are higher than average, even for the independent sector.
 Government performance figures show 98% of students achieving 5 Grade A* - C grades or better in their General Certificates of Secondary Education.

 In 2022, 62.3% of GCSE entries achieved grade 9-7.
 At A Level 69.4% of the entries achieved A* or A. Pupils invariably obtain a place at the University of their choice, including Oxford and Cambridge, and other Russell Group universities.

+In 2025 the school announced that they would begin accepting boys from September 2025.

 Scholarships

 The school offers a number of scholarships and bursaries, including one which offers up to a 100% rebate on the fees for seven years.
 Scholarships and exhibitions in sport, music, drama and exam entrance awards are frequently awarded.